Social Security ?

 Many retirees may want to work part-time to reach a desirable income during retirement.
 If you plan to work while collecting Social Security benefits, some of your benefits may be withheld if you start collecting before full retirement age or in the year you reach full retirement age.

 That money can be recouped at full retirement age when you begin receiving these withheld benefits.
 Once you pass your full retirement age, the Social Security Administration no longer limits the amount of earnings you can receive.

 Maximizing Your Social Security Benefits

 Have you considered the impact on your decision subject to some of life’s issues like death, disability, or divorce?
-Once the choice is made, you are locked in for life and the results of that decision (however, you are given a 12-month window to change that decision, after that it is permanent).
+Once the choice is made, you are locked in for life.

 Calling the Social Security Administration is not the answer to getting a comprehensive understanding of all of your Social Security options and benefits.
 We suggest getting your Social Security options analyzed by one of the largest retirement institutes in America.
-The service and analysis are free (no obligation or sales pitch attached).
+The service and analysis is free, absolutely no obligation!

 Feel Good Knowing That You Made the Right Decision

 *Additional United Income, Inc. a Capitol One company